Don’t Let Fear Hold You Back

 Most of Sharon’s family was very supportive of her shift to self-employment.
 She gave herself a year to make it work, using her unemployment benefits and severance.
 “I think my family initially underestimated the size of what I was doing,” she reflects with a laugh.
 Other business owners were very supportive, and she found her tribe of like-minded entrepreneurs.
 Then, you can read business reviews on www.funnelstakreviewed.com.

 Along the way, Sharon learned what was really important in her Fresh Start Success.
 “It has to do with who you are as a person,” she says.
 “I wanted the company culture to reflect who I was as a person of service.
 I wanted to create a community of family, co-workers, and vendors.
 Every person you contact, you can be of service.
 Bring that commitment into your business and hire people who share it,” she advises.
 You can also organize better business events by employing strategies that are listed online which can significantly boost your business.
+If you need an av hire for award ceremonies, you can click this link.

 In 2013, Sharon was very proud that The Betty Brigade was able to donate more than $31,000 from unwanted items from clients.
 To put that in perspective, their donations included recycling forty-seven cubic yards (almost eight forty-yard dumpsters) of glass, plastic, metal, and paper.
 They also recycled household toxic waste like paint, cleaners, and unwanted medicine.
 Sharon enjoys finding unusual ways to recycle.
 For example, her people often find old fur coats that are un-wearable because they were not stored properly.
 Sharon discovered a “Coats for Cubs” program that makes fur beds for rescued wild animal babies, which recover faster when nestled in real fur.
 Unwanted wigs are recycled for cancer patients.